-The installation of software has always been poor on MacOS.
-There are just too many different ways of installation.
+The installation of the software has always been poor on macOS.
+There are too many ways of installation.

-Also, there was a long lack of a package management, as it can be found under any Linux distributions.
+There was a long lack of package management, as it can be found under any Linux distribution.
 Apple itself has never tried to offer a solution here.
-MacPorts was an initiative that should fix this problem.
+MacPorts was an initiative that should address this problem.
 However, MacPorts installed its packages in a dedicated location on the hard drive, making the package management barely better.